 The challenge is vast.
 But building on the legacies, strengths and advances made by Breakthrough Breast Cancer and Breast Cancer Campaign, we’ve identified the steps we need to take next.

-Our action plan sets out our roadmap to 2050 – the time by which we believe no one will die from breast cancer.
+Our action plan sets out our roadmap to 2050 – the time by which we believe no one who develops breast cancer will die from it.
 We’re focusing our energies on four critical areas: prevention, early detection and diagnosis, treatments and secondary breast cancer.

 And by tackling the disease from all angles – in the labs, on the political agenda, through public health information and with the health service – we can transform the outlook for everyone affected by breast cancer.